lemieuxl/pyGenClean/docs/qc_modules/ancestry.md

 12. Creates the population file.
 13. Plots the `mds` values.
 14. Finds the outliers of a given reference population's cluster.
-15. If required, computes the Eigenvalues using `smartpca`.
+15. If required, computes the eigenvalues using `smartpca`.
-16. If required, creates a scree plot from `smartpca` resutls.
+16. If required, creates a scree plot from `smartpca` results.

 ### Output files

+Here is a comprehensive list of all the possible output files for each of the steps described above.

+!!! note

-The output files of each of the steps described above are as follow (note that the output prefix shown is the one by default, _i.e._ ancestry):
+    The output prefix shown is the one by default, _i.e._ ancestry).
+Also, the majority of the files will be absent if the option `--skip-ref-pops` has been used.

 `ancestry.ref_snp_to_extract`